More

 An image of a kid reading a book

-In order to read and write words, it is essential for children to develop phonological awareness.
-It helps them in understanding that words are made up of phonemes, and there are syllables in a word, and how on changing these sound parts, the word changes.
+To read and write words, it is essential for children to develop phonological awareness.
+It helps them understand that words are made up of phonemes, that there are syllables in a word, and how, by changing these sound parts, the word changes.

-If a child is unable to understand that each word is made of different sounds (phonemes) and each phoneme represents a different letter, they will not be able to read or write.
+If a child cannot understand that each word is made of different sounds (phonemes) and each phoneme represents a different letter, they will not be able to read or write.

 Check out these phonics games to help your kids understand concepts of ELA deeply.
 These games are made especially for the little ones to enter the world of reading confidently.

-Dr. David Kilpatrick emphasizes the importance of phonological awareness when he says, “Students with good phonological awareness are in a great position to become good readers, while students with poor phonological awareness almost always struggle in reading.”
+Dr. David Kilpatrick emphasizes the importance of phonological awareness by saying, “Students with good phonological awareness are in a great position to become good readers, while students with poor phonological awareness almost always struggle in reading.”

 1. The ability to recognize rhyme patterns